Carabouille/Alarm_Clock_dawn_simulator/README.md

 - The VEML7700
 - The AHT20

-There are still a lot of things to add; I will add this later (with components in front of me) cause it is code more complicated, and it's useless to code this without debugging in live (I guess)
+There are still a lot of things to add.
+I will add this later (with components in front of me) cause it is code more complicated, and it's useless to code this without debugging in live (I guess)

 The things that I need to add:
 - A good design of the hours, temperatures, etc...